jasonchen-1988/learngit/readme.txt

-Git is aversion contral system.
+Git is distributed version  contral system.
 Git is free software.